telerik/ajax-docs/controls/ajaxmanager/performance-optimization.md

-Having two **AjaxSettings** for both labels will cause two DOM element updates: the spans rendered by**lblStatus** and **lblMessage**, respectively.
-This will make the browser recalculate the table size twice.You can optimize the process by updating the TABLE or the outer DIV element.
-Updating the Header control will update both labels and will trigger oneDOM update only.

 Prohibitively bad performance is usually the result of updating controls that are placed deeply inside nested tables.
 In addition, most browsers are slow when rendering elements with percentage dimensions (typically width or height of 100%), so another way to optimize this is to switch to sizes in pixels.

-You could also use a fixed table layout by setting an HTML table's CSS style property **table-layout** to fixed:
+You can also use a fixed table layout by setting the `table-layout` CSS style property of the HTML table to `fixed`.
+Note that you will need to define the width and the `<colgroup>` and `<col>` elements for your table when using the fixed table layout.

 ````CSS
 <style type="text/css">